apollo

 • Login

-TESTOSTERONE belongs to a group of medicines called androgens indicated for replacement therapy in males for conditions associated with deficiency/absence of endogenous testosterone, such as acquired or congenital primary hypogonadism and hypogonadotropic hypogonadism.
+TESTOSTERONE is used for replacement therapy in males for conditions associated with deficiency/absence of endogenous testosterone, such as acquired or congenital primary hypogonadism and hypogonadotropic hypogonadism.
 Testosterone replacement therapy, also known as androgen replacement therapy, is used to treat low testosterone levels.

 TESTOSTERONE contains Testosterone, which helps replenish the deficient testosterone levels in adult men.
 Thereby, TESTOSTERONE helps in treating low testosterone levels.
 Testosterone is the anabolic steroid and primary sex hormone in males, which plays an important role in the development of male reproductive tissues like the prostate and testes.